dhruv2223/noteCLI/README.md

 ## Description

-NoteCLI is a simple and efficient command-line interface (CLI) application for managing your notes.
-Designed for developers and power users who prefer the speed and flexibility of the terminal, NoteCLI allows you to quickly create, view, and organize your notes without leaving your command-line environment.
+noteCLI is a simple and efficient command-line interface (CLI) application for managing your notes.
+Designed for developers and power users who prefer the speed and flexibility of the terminal, noteCLI allows you to quickly create, view, and organize your notes without leaving your command-line environment.

 ## Why

-In the age of graphical note-taking applications, many developers find it tedious to switch contexts between their terminal and other tools.
-NoteCLI was created to streamline the note-taking process for those who live in their terminal.
-Whether you're jotting down a quick idea, documenting a command, or organizing your to-do list, NoteCLI offers a no-frills, terminal-native solution to help you stay productive.
+In the age of graphical note-taking applications, many developers find it tedious to switch contexts between their terminal and other tools. noteCLI was created to streamline the note-taking process for those who live in their terminal.
+Whether you're jotting down a quick idea, documenting a command, or organizing your to-do list, noteCLI offers a no-frills, terminal-native solution to help you stay productive.

 ## 🚀 Quick Start